Project60/org.project60.sepa/tests/TestCases.md

 ## Hooks

-These would have to be implemented in a separate extension shipped with the tests.
-There might be a point in having the extension always installed, and add enable/disable flags in the respective hook implementations.
-This should perform a lot better than enabling the extension over and over.

 | Case_ID | Status | Configuration | Description   | Process                                |
 | ------- |:------:|:-------------:|:-------------:| :------------------------------------- |
 | H01     |  TODO  | default  | Custom OOFF reference | Like R03 but implement ``create_mandate`` hook for a custom reference.
 See bundled example module.
 Verify result |